Gauravonthemixx/Predicting-London-Housing-Prices/README.md

 **Minimising the disruption**

-To solve this issue, I created some code which upon detecting a CAPTCHA would automatically find the available servers of my VPN provider and then use command line instructions wrapped in Python to switch to a randomly selected VPN server.
-The webpage is then reloaded and to Zoopla it should appear that an entirely new user in an entirely different country is accessing their website. 🤓
+To address this challenge, I devised a solution in the form of code that, upon detecting a CAPTCHA, automatically locates the available servers provided by my VPN service.
+Subsequently, it utilizes command-line instructions within Python to switch to a randomly selected VPN server.
+Following this, the webpage is reloaded, thereby presenting Zoopla with the impression that a completely new user from a distinct geographical location is accessing their website. 🤓

 ### 🏡 Current Property Listing Data acquisition 💷

 A second web scraper was coded to access current property listings again with the Beautiful Soup library but this time also with Selenium.

 ### 🙋🏻‍♀️ What is Selenium? 🤔
-Selenium is a website testing tool which can be co-opted for web scraping too.
-Unlike Beautiful Soup, it allows programs to actually interact with dynamic parts of a webpage (typically controlled by JavaScript) such as buttons, to reveal hidden content or parts of a page which are loaded in later than the core HTML content.
+Selenium serves as both a website testing tool and a versatile option for web scraping.
+Divergent from Beautiful Soup, Selenium facilitates programmatic interaction with dynamic components of webpages, often governed by JavaScript.
+This capability enables the activation of buttons, uncovering concealed content, or accessing elements loaded asynchronously subsequent to the initial HTML rendering.

 ### ⛔️ Scrapping the scrape ⛔️

-Whilst this method of scraping did yield a program that could automatically click on the required interactable elements of each page, the program would run more slowly than suitable for the timeframe of the project, taking on average 5 - 10 seconds per page.
-Given the number of pages required to be scraped this would have taken longer than was available.
+Although this scraping approach allowed for automation of clicking on the necessary interactive elements on each page, the program operated at a slower pace than desired for the project's timeframe.
+On average, it took between 5 to 10 seconds per page to complete.
+Considering the substantial number of pages slated for scraping, this would have extended the duration beyond the available timeframe.

 ## 🧹Data Cleaning & Exploratory Data Analysis (EDA)🔍